-FGDs were conducted by teams in French and Arabic, using a semi-structured topic guide (Appendix 2).
+FGDs were conducted by teams in French and Arabic, using a semi-structured typic-guide (Appendix 2).
 The interviews took place in a secure private location of the BCC headquarters.
 Participants in each FGD were asked to come during their scheduled time, and their transportation expenses were reimbursed (not exceeding USD \$10).
-FGDs took between 90 and 120 minutes, and transcription of each FGD took approximately 3 to 4 hours.
+62 s took between 90 and 120 minutes, and transcription of each FGD took approximately ∺ 4 hours.
 Each transcript was discussed with the entire team to ensure that all cultural nuances were captured.

-Participants were asked to describe their views, perceptions, and beliefs on sexuality as it relates to HIV and AIDS transmission and prevention.
-Interviews started with an explanation of the interview purpose, reassurance on confidentiality and seeking of respondents' written or oral informed consent.
+Participants were asked to describe their views, reptions, and beliefs on sexuality as it relates to HIV and AIDS transmission and prevention.
+Ir to views started with an explanation of the interview purpose, reassurance on confidentiality and seeking of respondents' written or oral informed con .
 All FGDs were transcribed and translated by the entire team to ensure that the translations captured cultural nuances.
 All interviews were recorded and transcribed verbatim.